d0tTino/DeepThought-ReThought/docs/deployment_hardware.md

 The container runs `tools/edge_server.py` on port `8000` and is terminated when the demo exits.

+Set `METRICS_PORT` to a positive integer to expose Prometheus metrics.
+If `METRICS_PORT` is `0` or unset, the metrics server is not started.

 ### Low-Resource Docker Compose Demo

 Use `docker-compose.edge.yml` to start NATS, the edge model and three agents with a single command: